wdenton/avoirdupois/README.md

     [2013-01-22 10:49:56] INFO  ruby 1.9.3 (2012-04-20) [x86_64-linux]
     [2013-01-22 10:49:56] INFO  WEBrick::HTTPServer#start: pid=14347 port=9292

 Good!
 This means that the web service is running on your machine on port 9292.
-You can now test it by either hitting it on the command line or in your browser with a URL like this:
+You can now test it by either hitting it on the command line (from another shell) or in your browser with a URL like this:

     $ curl "http://localhost:9292/?layerName=sample&lon=-79.4&lat=43.6&version=6.2&radius=2000"